There are certain things that we all know, deep down, are wrong. Murder and theft, for example.

 Yet, when it happens to us, or to someone we know, or when it conveniently meets our political agenda, we personally attack those that took us up on the offer.
 We strip the person of their dignity.
 We affirm the behavior and destroy the person.

-The adultery that these folks participated in was horribly wrong.
+Committing adultery is horribly wrong.
 But something is just as wrong when we encourage folks to participate in such behavior, laugh it off, and then criticize them to the point where they many are compelled to commit suicide when we find out that they actually did it.

 Which do you prefer?
 To know the rules up front, or to be slandered for doing something you were told was OK?